Learn More About Zermeño Dance Academy

 About Daniela Zermeño

-At age 12 Daniela had a desire to start teaching flamenco classes, and with the help of her mom (a substitute teacher at the time) she pulled together her first group of students and called “Fuego Gitano Dance Studio.”
-Throughout Jr. High and High school, Daniela successfully ran a flamenco dance studio while also studying jazz, hip hop, lyrical and gymnastics to expand her knowledge of dance.
+At age 12 Daniela had a strong desire to teach flamenco classes and quickly pulled together her first group of students to form her studio “Zermeño Dance Academy” (formerly known as “Fuego Gitano”).
+Throughout Jr. High and High school, Daniela successfully ran a flamenco dance studio while also studying jazz, hip hop lyrical to expand her knowledge of dance.